-When you conjure up thoughts about Halloween, what probably comes to mind are sinister witches with wrinkled green skin, carved pumpkins, ghouls, ghosts, a pumpkin spice latte from Starbucks, and mischievous black cats lurking in the shadows.
-Out of all these symbols of Halloween, black cats are the only one you’ll probably encounter in everyday life that still carries a negative connotation.
+When you conjure up thoughts about Halloween, a few things probably come to mind — sinister witches with wrinkled green skin, carved pumpkins, ghouls, ghosts, a pumpkin spice latte from Starbucks, and mischievous black cats lurking in the shadows (and possibly dressed up in costume).
+Out of all these symbols, Halloween black cats are the only one you’ll probably encounter in everyday life that still carries a negative connotation.
 The question is, why?

 How did black cats get such a bad rep, especially around Halloween, and why, even to this day, do people go to great lengths to avoid black cats?
 Depending on whom you ask, myths and stories about black cats have been around for millennia.
 One thing is clear, however.
 Black cats are still the victims of lies, false beliefs, and undeserved fear.